simeononsecurity/simeononsecurity.ch/content/guides/docker-image-optimization-tips/index.en.md

         dnf clean all
         ```

 These optimizations are indispensable for crafting lean and efficient Docker images.
-However, it's crucial to note that each package manager and programming language may have its specific commands and options for implementing these strategies.
+However, you need to note that each package manager and programming language may have its specific commands and options for implementing these strategies.
 To ensure you're making the most of these techniques, consult the documentation tailored to your chosen package manager and programming language.
 ______

 ### Docker Image Optimization: Avoid Superfluous chowns

-In the realm of **Docker Image Optimization**, it's crucial to avoid superfluous `chown` operations.
+In **Docker Image Optimization**, you need to avoid superfluous `chown` operations.
 Modifying files in the build container, including changing ownership or permissions, can result in image bloat.
 Docker creates a new copy of a file whenever it is modified in any way, including changes in ownership or permissions.
 To minimize duplication and optimize your Docker image size, use the `--chown` option with the `COPY` command to perform ownership changes in a single step, ensuring only one instance of the files is created.

 Here's an example of how to use the `--chown` option in your Dockerfile: